TechPolicyLab/Data-Statements/template-v2.md

 ## I. PREPROCESSING AND DATA FORMATTING

 > A description of all preprocessing and data formatting modifications made to the data (except for annotations) should be provided, including information about any anonymization procedures.
-The description should also specify which, if any, tools were used to make the modifications.
+The description should also specify which, if any, tools were used to make the modifications and whether the raw data is included in the dataset.

 ## J. CAPTURE QUALITY